xebialabs/overthere/README.md

 <a name="cifs_host_setup"></a>
 ### Host setup

-<a name="cifs_host_setup_windows_accounts"></a>
-#### Windows domain accounts
-Windows domain accounts are support for CIFS and WinRM connections.
-Domain accounts must be specified as `USER@FULL.DOMAIN` and not as <strike>`DOMAIN\USER`</strike>.
-Local accounts must be specified without an at-sign (`@`) or a backslash (`\`).

-__N.B.:__ Using Kerberos requires you to configure Kerberos on your client machine.
-Please see [the section on Kerberos configuration](#cifs_host_setup_krb5) below.

 <a name="cifs_host_setup_cifs"></a>
 #### CIFS
-To connect to a remote host using the __CIFS__ protocol, make sure the host is reachable on port 445.
+To connect to a remote host using the __CIFS__ protocol, ensure the host is reachable on port 445.

+If you will be connecting as an administrative user, ensure the administrative shares are configured.
+Otherwise, ensure that the user you will be using to connect has access to shares that correspond to the directory you want to access and that the [__pathShareMappings__](#cifs_pathShareMappings) connection option is configured accordingly.

 <a name="cifs_host_setup_telnet"></a>
 #### TELNET

 To use the __TELNET__ connection type, enable the Telnet Server Service according to <a href="http://technet.microsoft.com/en-us/library/cc732046(WS.10).aspx">these instructions on the Microsoft Technet site</a>.
-If the remote host is running Windows Server 2003 SP1 or an x64-based version of Windows Server 2003, you will have to install the according to [these instructions from the Microsoft Support site](http://support.microsoft.com/kb/899260).
+If the remote host is running Windows Server 2003 SP1 or an x64-based version of Windows Server 2003, you will have to install the Telnet server 	according to [these instructions from the Microsoft Support site](http://support.microsoft.com/kb/899260).
 After you have started the Telnet Server, open a command prompt as the __Administrator__ user and enter the command `tlntadmn config mode=stream` to enable stream mode.

-When the Telnet server is enabled any user that is in the <strong>Administrators</strong> group or that is in the <strong>TelnetClients</strong> group and that has the "Allow logon locally" privilege can log in using Telnet.
+When the Telnet server is enabled any user that is in the __Administrators__ group or that is in the __TelnetClients__ group and that has the "Allow logon locally" privilege can log in using Telnet.
 See the Microsoft Technet to learn <a href="http://technet.microsoft.com/en-us/library/ee957044(WS.10).aspx">how to grant a user or group the right to logon locally</a> on Windows Server 2008 R2.

 <a name="cifs_host_setup_winrm"></a>
-#### WINRM_HTTP
+#### WINRM

 _For a PowerShell script to do what is described below in one go, check [Richard Downer's blog](http://www.frontiertown.co.uk/2011/12/overthere-control-windows-from-java/)_